-Since at least 2012, GSA and the FBI have been working on moving the FBI headquarters from its current location in Washington, D.C. to a more spacious and secure location that could house all FBI personnel in one modern facility.
-Compl. ¶ 6; CREW Ex.
-2 at 2-4 (GSA OIG Report).
+In 2012, GSA announced its plan to relocate the FBI's headquarters from its current location in Washington, D.C. to a more secure location in the suburbs that could house all FBI personnel in one modern facility.
+CREW Ex.
+1 at 2-3.
 GSA's plan, for many years, was to partner with a developer that would design and construct a consolidated headquarters facility in exchange for title to the existing FBI headquarters, housed in the J. Edgar Hoover building, and its land.
-CREW Ex.
-2 at 3.
-Between 2012 and 2017, GSA made substantial progress on this project, and received several proposals by interested developers.
-Id.
-In the process, GSA identified three sites where a new consolidated FBI headquarters could be built: Springfield, Virginia; Greenbelt, Maryland; and Landover, Maryland.
-Id.
+Id. at 3.
+Between 2012 and 2017, GSA made substantial progress on this project and received several proposals by interested developers.
+Id. at 3-4.

 On July 11, 2017, just months after President Trump took office, GSA suddenly cancelled the FBI headquarters consolidation project.
-Compl. ¶ 7; CREW Ex.
-2 at 4.
-Then, on February 12, 2018, GSA and the FBI submitted to Congress a new proposal to demolish and rebuild the FBI headquarters at the existing site in Washington, D.C.-a drastic departure from the prior plan of building a consolidated campus facility in a surrounding suburb.
-Compl. ¶ 9; CREW Ex.
-2 at 10.
+Id. at 4.
+Then, on February 12, 2018,

+GSA and the FBI submitted to Congress a new proposal to demolish and rebuild the FBI headquarters at the existing site in Washington, D.C.-a drastic departure from the prior plan of building a consolidated campus facility in a surrounding suburb.
+Id. at 10.

 The agencies' sudden change-in-course came as a surprise to many, including Congress.
 At hearings held in February and April 2018, members of Congress expressed concern about the decision to abandon the long-pursued consolidated campus plan in favor of the demolish-rebuild plan, and questioned GSA officials about the reasons for that decision.
-CREW Ex.
-2 at 10.
+Id.

 II.
-Reports that President Trump Intervened in Decisionmaking About the New FBI Headquarters
+President Trump's Reported Intervention in the FBI Headquarters Project

 In July 2018, news reports indicated that President Trump was "obsessed" with the FBI headquarters project, had intervened in decision-making about the project, and, to that end, met with FBI and GSA officials to discuss it.
-Compl. ¶ 11.
-GSA officials did not disclose these contacts in their testimony to Congress in February and April 2018.
-CREW Ex.
-2 at 10.
+Compl. ¶ 11 (citing news reports).
 Any involvement by President Trump in the project would be highly problematic because the current FBI headquarters is located across the street from the Trump International Hotel.
+See CREW Ex.
+2. The President thus has a serious conflict of interest as to any decision whether to keep the FBI headquarters at its current location or to transfer the land to a private party, which could be a competitor of the Trump Hotel.
+Id. at 2-3.

+On August 27, 2018, the GSA OIG released a report entitled "Review of GSA's Revised Plan for the Federal Bureau of Investigation Headquarters Consolidation Project" (the "GSA OIG Report").
 CREW Ex.
-7 at 1 (Letter from House Oversight to GSA).
-The President thus has a serious conflict of interest as to any decision whether to keep the FBI headquarters at its current location or to transfer the land to a private party, who could be a competitor of the Trump Hotel.
-Id.

-On August 27, 2018, the GSA's Office of Inspector General released a report entitled "Review of GSA's Revised Plan for the Federal Bureau of Investigation Headquarters Consolidation Project" ("GSA OIG Report").
-CREW Ex.
-2. The GSA OIG Report describes three in-person meetings between GSA and White House officials concerning the FBI headquarters project, which were held on December 20, 2017, January 24, 2018, and June 15, 2018.
+1. The GSA OIG Report described three in-person meetings between GSA and White House officials concerning the FBI headquarters project held on December 20, 2017; January 24, 2018; and June 15, 2018.
 Id. at 5-6, 7-9, 11.
-The GSA OIG Report also describes specific "GSA emails" concerning these meetings.
-Id. at 7, 9 & n.7.
+The latter two meetings included President Trump.
+Id. at 7-9, 11.
+The report concluded that the GSA Administrator's testimony to Congress in April 2018-which did not disclose these contacts with the White House despite repeated questioning-was "incomplete" and "may have left the misleading impression that [the